 - Stuffed: Italian zucchini are often hollowed out and stuffed like in this recipe or with ground meat and rice.
 They are then baked until tender.

 - Soup: Crema de Zapallitos.

 - Frittata or Tortilla de Zapallitos: Italian zucchini can be sliced and added to frittatas or omelets for a flavorful and nutritious breakfast or brunch.

 - 4 zucchinis, firm and with shiny skin

 - 1 onion

-- 3 slices bread, if using stale bread soak in milk first and drain before using
+- 3 slices of bread.
+If using stale bread, soak in milk first and drain before using

 - 1/2 cup grated cheese (Havarti or Muenster)